-Urgently needed services (continued)

-When you are in your plan's service area, you must receive urgent care services from an in-network provider, when available.

-Coinsurance payments will apply for Medicare-covered outpatient injectables and intravenous drugs administered in an urgent care setting.
-See "Medicare Part B Prescription Drugs" section in this chart.

-Urgently needed services - Worldwide coverage\

-Worldwide emergency and urgently needed care is covered for services to evaluate or stabilize an urgent or emergent medical condition when outside of the United States.

-\$0 copayment for each visit.

-Worldwide coverage for urgently needed services:

-- This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility. - Transportation back to the U.S. from another country is not covered. - Pre-scheduled, pre-planned, and/or elective procedures are not considered emergency/urgently needed care and are not covered. - Follow-up care including after-care, rehabilitation, and skilled nursing facility stay is not considered emergency or urgently needed care and is not covered.
+Services that are covered for you What you must pay when you get these services Urgently needed services - Worldwide coverage Worldwide emergency and urgently needed care is covered for services to evaluate or stabilize an urgent or emergent medical condition when outside of the United States. \$0 copayment for each visit.
+Worldwide coverage for urgently needed services: This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
+Transportation back to the U.S. from another country is not covered.
+Pre-scheduled, pre-planned, and/or elective procedures are not considered emergency/urgently needed care and are not covered.
+Follow-up care including after-care, rehabilitation, and skilled nursing facility stay is not considered emergency or urgently needed care and is not covered.
 Non-emergency medications obtained outside the United States are not covered.

-See Chapter 3, Section 3.2 for more information on urgently needed care when you are away from home or outside of the U.S.

-See "Services we do not cover (exclusions)" section later in this chapter for more information.

-Vision care (Medicare-covered)

-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+See Chapter 3, Section 3.2 for more information on urgently needed care when you are away from home or outside of the U.S. See "Services we do not cover (exclusions)" section later in this chapter for more information.
+This benefit does not apply to your maximum out-of-pocket amount.
+Vision care (Medicare-covered) Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older \$0 copayment for medically necessary eye exams and treatment. \$0 copayment for one glaucoma screening exam per 12-month period if you are at high risk for glaucoma. \$0 copayment for Medicare-covered eyewear after cataract surgery.

+Vision care (Medicare-covered) (continued)

+- For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)